pablosalvador10/gbbai-azure-ai-search-indexing/README.md

 ## 🛠 Getting Started with `TextChunkingIndexing`

 To begin using the `TextChunkingIndexing` class, explore the detailed explanation in the provided notebooks.
 In essence, this repository, located under `srb/gbb_ai`, includes the `TextChunkingIndexing` class.
 It acts as an independent injection wrapper, facilitating the integration of LangChain and Azure AI Search.
 This setup streamlines the process of retrieving, storing, and indexing textual data from web and document sources into Azure AI Search.

-### Core Features

-1. **Text Chunking**: Efficiently segments large text bodies into smaller, manageable parts for improved processing and indexing.
-2. **Customization**: Offers flexibility to tailor chunk size and overlap, aligning with diverse text processing demands.
-3. **Text Vectorization**: Transforms segmented text into vector form, a key step for proficient indexing and data retrieval.
-4. **Integration with Vector Database**: Seamlessly indexes and retrieves these text vectors in Azure AI Search, enhancing data accessibility.

 ## 🌲 Project Tree Structure